cronologic-de/ug_ndigo6g/source/functionality/adc_modes.rst

 Depending on the board configuration, the analog input signal is quantized to 12 bits, i.e., the output ranges from 0 to 4096.
 However, depending on :cpp:member:`ndigo6g12_configuration::output_mode`, the board scales the output data.
-See :ref:`sec output mode` for details.
+See :numref:`Section %s<adc data format>` for details.

 Data processing such as trigger detection or packet building are always performed on 5 ns intervals.
 Depending on the ADC mode, this interval